p4ulb/nvim/README.md

 # Neovim Keybinds Documentation

-This document provides a simple and organized overview of all the custom keybinds defined in my Neovim configuration.
+Below you will find all the keybinds for the repo and plugins installed. :)

 ## General Keybinds